o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 The first entry is always the fee payer, whose public key was passed in as `sender`.
 For the `fee`, which you didn't specify, o1js filled in 0; the `authorization` was filled with a dummy signature.
 In a user-facing zkApp, you typically don't care about setting those values – instead, you create a transaction like this in the browser and pass it on to the user's wallet.
 The wallet replaces your fee payer with one that represents the user account, with the user's settings for the fee.
 It would also fill the `authorization` field with a signature created from the user's private key.
 See [connecting your zkApp with a user's wallet](../how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).

-The second account update has the `'MyContract.myMethod()'` label:

-- The update corresponds to the method call.
+The second account update has the `'MyContract.myMethod()'` label.
+The update corresponds to the method call.
 An `@method` call always results in the creation of an account update – an update to the zkApp account itself.

 Other fields in this account update are: